How to choose an optimal site for your business

 MINIMIZE IMPEDANCE: Good for warehouse problems because it selects optimal locations based on impedance to the facility.

-MAXIMIZE COVERAGE: Good for fire hall problems because facilities are chosen based on greatest demand within an impedance cut-off.
+MAXIMIZE COVERAGE: Good for fire hall problems because facilities are chosen based on the greatest demand within an impedance cut-off.

-MARKET SHARE: This takes into account competing facilities using gravity models to determine proportion the percentage of demand at each candidate facility.
+MARKET SHARE: This takes into account competing facilities using gravity models to determine the proportion of demand at each candidate facility.

 MINIMIZE FACILITIES: This allocates the minimum number of facilities so demand is served given an impedance cut-off.